- Top 7 Potty Chairs For Larger Toddlers

 Talking about its design, it is not a usual potty chair.
 I mean it looks like a rocking chair.
 For a mother who wants to help her toddler train well, this might not be a good choice.

-But what could that mother possibly do when her toddler is heavy and plastic potty chairs just don’t last?
+But what could you possibly do when your toddler is heavy and plastic potty chairs just don’t last?
 Buy this one, of course.

 As if 2-in-1 was not enough, the Summer 3-in-1 Train with Me Potty is here to bring more versatility to your toddler’s potty transitioning days.
 It does that well, Really.